Chicken Meatballs with Marinara

-This Chicken Meatballs with Marinara recipe is juicy, tender and full of garlicky flavor - a delicious dinner recipe for anyone who loves chicken Parmesan!
+This Baked Chicken Meatballs recipe is juicy, tender, and full of garlicky flavor - a delicious addition to pasta and sides for a rounded dinner!

 This post may contain affiliate links.
 Please read our disclosure policy.